named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

      ...
      Ptr<Node> node = ...     // FIB entry will be added to FIB on this node std::string prefix = ... // some prefix
-     Ptr<NdnFace> face = ... // NDN face that belongs to the node and through which prefix is accessible int32_t metric = ...     // some routing metric
+     Ptr<ndn::Face> face = ... // NDN face that belongs to the node and through which prefix is accessible int32_t metric = ...     // some routing metric
-     NdnStackHelper::AddRoute (node, prefix, face, metric);
+     ndn::StackHelper::AddRoute (node, prefix, face, metric);

 ..
 Enable optional interest limiting